JitinCoder/JS_Tech_Doc/README.md

 <b>Introduction :-- </b>

-As long as we have tools and software, we need proper communication to successfully articulate the use, creation, functionality, or architecture of these products to other people.
-WHY?
-Simply because the knowledge of technical communication is essential to capture information and help the audience with a better understanding of the product or technology.
+As long as we have tools and software, we need proper communication to successfully articulate the use, creation, functionality, or architecture of these products to other people.  <i>WHY. ?</i>  Simply because the knowledge of technical communication is essential to capture information and help the audience with a better understanding of the product or technology.

 While communication in the real world is done through words or expressions, technical communication in the virtual world is done via <i>Technical Documentation!</i>